sevenzig/pagedrift/SETUP.md

-# Setup Guide - EBook Voyage
+# Setup Guide - PageDrift

-This guide will help you get EBook Voyage running from scratch.
+This guide will help you get PageDrift running from scratch.

 ## Prerequisites